JonathanHelvey/Tour/README.md

 - [Atlas Obscura API](https://atlas-obscura-api.herokuapp.com/)

 ## What is Tour?
-Tour is an app geared towards Chicago Tourist.
-Showing User the most obscure places to attend while visiting the city of Chicago.
+Tour is an app geared towards Chicago Tourism.
+The application shows users the most obscure places to attend while visiting the city of Chicago.

 # Built By
 - [Jonathan Helvey](https://github.com/JonathanHelvey)